AsahiLinux/docs/HW:USB-PD.md

 From 2020 Mac Mini (M1):

-* 0: Top-side D+/D- (USB2 data pair)
+* 0: Secondary D+/D- (USB2 data pair on VCONN side of connector)
-* 1: Bottom-side D+/D- (USB2 data pair).
+* 1: Primary D+/D- (USB2 data pair on CC side of connector).
 These are not bridged host-side and can bring out different signals, which is a feature unique to debug ports.
-Cables only have one pair!
+Cables only have one pair on the CC side!
 * 2: SBU1/SBU2
 * 3-6: unknown (SSTX/SSRX pairs?)

+The pins are automatically adjusted for connector orientation at the Mac side, so the pins will always be the same from the cable side.
+The device on the other end is responsible for adjusting for orientation on that end.

 ## Actions